 The Dumb House is a disturbing story that was beautifully written by John Burnside.
-Luke’s obsession with the tale of the Dumb House, but also with the matter of life and death, and the existence of a soul launch him on a series of dark and twisted actions.
+Luke’s obsession not only with the tale of the Dumb House, but also with the matter of life and death and the existence of a soul launch him on a series of dark and twisted actions.
 I adored being utterly shocked by this book.
 For more on my thoughts about the novel, read my review here.

 The Miniaturist by Jessie Burton

 I became quite invested in both the story and the characters shortly after starting to read The Miniaturist, Jessie Burton’s debut novel.
 It had remained on my shelves for a long time before I decided to pick it up.
 But I am so glad that I finally read it.
 Accompanying Nella Oortman as she uncovers the mysteries of her new home was both engaging and heart-breaking.
 This is a page-turner festooned with beautiful language that I couldn’t stop thinking about for a long time.
-Can’t wait to read Jessie Burton’s second novel, The Muse, next year.
+I can’t wait to read Jessie Burton’s second novel, The Muse, next year.
 You can read a more in-depth review of The Miniaturist here.